yugr/rust-slides/features/method.md

   - mark very high quality/influential posts in dedicated section in [gems.md](../materials/gems.md)
     * e.g. with useful methodology, important ideas, good explanation of some subject, etc.
     * such posts MUST be read by all team members
+    * such posts will be part of recommended readings

 When commiting changes
   - change Status to DONE and add how much time you spent on it (to help with future planning)